 Degaussing a computer monitor is a simple process, and it can be done in two ways – manually or automatically.

 Manual degaussing is the process of using a degaussing coil to demagnetize the monitor manually.
 Here’s how to do it:

 Step 1: Turn off the monitor and unplug it from the power source.

-Step 2: Locate the degaussing coil, which is a small handheld magnetic device that resembles a wand.
+Step 2: Locate the degaussing coil, a small handheld magnetic device resembling a wand.

-Step 3: Hold the degaussing coil near the screen of the monitor and move it in a circular motion, starting from the center of the screen and moving outwards.
+Step 3: Hold the degaussing coil near the monitor’s screen and move it in a circular motion, starting from the center of the screen and moving outwards.